certification-guides

 CySA+ (Cybersecurity Analyst) goes a level deeper.
 It assumes you already understand the basics and trains you to apply security knowledge in a SOC (Security Operations Center) context.

-The CS0-003 exam covers four domains:
+Per the CompTIA CySA+ page, the CS0-003 exam covers four domains:

 DomainWeightKey Topics